mcapuccini/MaRe/README.md

 ## Gettign started
 EasyMapReduce comes as a Spark application that you can submit to an existing Spark cluster.
 Docker needs to be installed and properly configured on each worker node of the Spark cluster.
 Also, the user that runs the Spark job needs to be in the docker group.

-You can build EasyMapReduce using maven:
+### Get EasyMapReduce

+EasyMapReduce is distributed through git and it can be built using Maven:

 ```bash
 git clone https://github.com/mcapuccini/EasyMapReduce.git